VIncentOOF/PixelPulse/README.md

 - Fashion AI app(SC will not be shown)
 - Interview Questions Tester using GPT-3.5 and Whisper(SC will not be shown)
 - Autonomous UAV(SC will not be shown)
-- Arduino Smart Planting watering system(source code has been uploaded)
+- Arduino Smart Planting watering system(SC has been uploaded)
 - Provide Requirements.txt for all the different softwares